This

 harmed or may suffer harm, whether in the church or in another context.
 It

-commits itself to challenge the abuse of power of anyone in a position of
+commits itself to challenge the abuse of power of anyone in a position of trust.

 2.